-For the first two configuration parameters, predefined choices are available in list boxes from which you can select.
+For the first two configuration parameters, predefined choices are available

 If you opted not to display a security banner to your users, skip to Step 7.

 5. Toward the bottom of the Security Banner Documents dialog box, input the Uniform Resource Locator (URL) of your security message and add it to the list that is above the URL field.